 My personal history remains shrouded in mystery, primarily because it’s so boring nobody’s ever bothered to find it out.
-It does involve growing up on the Eastside; a stint on the East Coast to learn about real winters and, oh yes, technical writing both in college and at my fist job; a move back to more temperate climes to take an AmeriCorps internship; and a part-time job at a financial firm while my son transitioned from the “adorable slug” phase to his current “preschool-level patience and curiosity” phase.
+It does involve growing up on the Eastside; a stint on the East Coast to learn about real winters and, oh yes, technical writing both in college and at my fist job; a move back to more temperate climes to take an AmeriCorps internship; and a part-time job at a financial firm while my son transitioned from the “adorable slug” phase to his current “becoming a wonderful human being” phase.

-In a move described as “incomprehensible,” “puzzling,” and “astonishing” by pundits, our family has opted for me to take a new full-time technical writing job in downtown Seattle, thus throwing our entire careful life balance into total chaos.
-That’s where we’re at now, so check back to find out how it goes!
+In a move described as “incomprehensible,” “puzzling,” and “astonishing” by pundits, our family has opted for me to take on a full-time technical writing job in downtown Seattle, thus throwing our entire careful life balance into total chaos.
+So far we continue to keep all the balls in the air.

 One thought on “About”

 I just started studying for the series 65.
 I am overwhelmed.
 This is a career change for me.
 Just wondering if you felt like the class in tule ilia was worth it??
 Thanks for your input.

 (I just started studying today… Planning on taking the test in May.
 Wondering how many months you studied?) any feedback would be appreciated.